MrWillCom/github-dark-mode/README.md

 ### Form Source Code

-To install the extenstion, you need to keep "Developer mode" of your browser is on then start installation.
+To install the extension, you need to keep "Developer mode" of your browser is on then start installation.

 1. Clone this repository.
 2. Run `npm run dev` or `node build.js` in the repository.